Mjz86/c_colon/mcc.md

-a note from Mjz on what to do in "c:":
+a note from Mjz86 on what to do in "c:":